gr-blog/gregros.dev/posts/web/05/iframes-and-when-javascript-worlds-collide.post.md

 But as we learned back in my [[but-what-is-a-dom-node.post|article about DOM nodes]], DOM nodes and JavaScript objects aren’t the same thing.
 The rendering engine manages DOM nodes, and it follows a different set of rules.

 Specifically, the W3C’s set of rules.
-And according to the W3C, there is just one set of *DOM interfaces* – no copies.
+And according to the W3C, there's just one set of *DOM interfaces* – no copies.

 Because of that, you should absolutely be able to create a DOM node in one *browsing context* and stick it in another *browsing context*, provided none of them are isolated by security features.